archie230/ILab_second_year/circuit_calculator/README.md

 p1 -- p2, r; eV
 Here p1, p2 are nodes, r is resistance, e is source emf (optional)
 ```

+notes:

+'''
+nodes must create range from 1 to n
+n - number of nodes

+it isn't possible to redefine edge like:

+p1 -- p2, r;
+then
+p2 -- p1, r;
+'''

 ### Output format:
 list of currents between vertices